 Tungsten mineralisation is found in quartz veins mostly in the form of coarse-grained scheelites less than 10cm in thickness.
 Intense veining at the deposit is nearly 40m-wide.
 Minor traces of wolframite are also part of the deposit.

 Mining at Ormonde’s tungsten project

-The Barruecopardo mine was operational until the 1980s, when mining activities ceased due to unsafe and uneconomic conditions.
-These mining activities were carried out in southern part of the mine in open pits that are 800m x 100m in size.
+The Barruecopardo mine was operational until the 1980s when mining activities ceased due to unsafe and uneconomic conditions.
+These mining activities were carried out in the southern part of the mine in open pits that are 800m x 100m in size.

 Ore processing at Barruecopardo tungsten project

 The project does not require a primary grinding circuit because of its coarse mineralisation.
 Tailings dam is also not required, resulting in low capital and operational costs.

 The design of the processing circuit is similar to that used during the mining operations in the 1980s.
 Test work carried out at the mine indicated that the processing plant can achieve tungsten recovery of nearly 78%.

 The processing will begin with a four-stage 1.1Mtpa crushing circuit, which will crush the feed to a size of less than 5mm.
 The crushed ore will be screened before sending for gravity pre-concentration, in which heavy tungsten minerals will be recovered by jigs and spirals.

 The next step includes a clean-up and tabling circuit, which will remove any sulphides present in the concentrate.